mobil.LAB Doctoral Research Group

 The mobil.LAB Doctoral Research Group is a unique interdisciplinary and international group of doctoral candidates and researchers conducting research on the theme of sustainable mobility in the metropolitan region of Munich.
 The mobil.LAB is a joint programme of the Technical University of Munich (TUM) and Nürtingen-Geislingen University (HfWU), and is funded by the Hans-Böckler Foundation (HBS).

-The group is focused on high-quality doctoral research in a unique academic environment, where exchange between the members of the group, the associated researchers, and with external academics and professionals is important.
+Our group is focused on high-quality doctoral research in a unique academic environment, where exchange between the members of the group, the associated researchers, and with external academics and professionals is important.
 Our activities include regular colloquia and seminars, PhD workshops, conferences, public lectures and policy workshops.

 The research group was set up in 2011, and began its second phase with a new generation of fellows starting from October 2016.
+As our current generation of doctoral fellows complete their research projects, the activities of the mobil.LAB will conclude at the end of 2020.

 Mögele, M., & Rau, H. (2020) Cultivating the “car state”: a culturally sensitive analysis of car-centric discourses and mobility cultures in Southern Germany.
 Sustainability: Science, Practice and Policy, 16(1), 15-28.